Yuanxi-Li/PFF_Progression_Model/README.md

 To test specific directionality parameters, please modify Line 105-Line 110 in "PFF_GlobalModel.m" file.
 E.g., to test unbiased retrograde, modify all three values to 0.5 and rerun the model.
 ****
-**II.
+**III.
 Test random connectomes on global spread model, Fig. 3A**
 Test if random artificial connectomes (‘null models’) could predict pathological α-Syn progression on global spread model, repeated 1,000 times.
 **Run in Matlab:** TestRandomConnectome = PFF_TestRandomConnectome;
 ****
-**III.
+**IV.
 Test permutated connectomes on global spread model, Fig. 3B**
 Test the case when elements of the whole connectome were randomly permutated.
 We repeated more than 1,000 times, but we only took the first 1,000 results for analyses, since there were some cases that couldn't be fit.
 **Run in Matlab:** TestPermutatedConnection = PFF_TestPermutatedConnection;
 ****
-**IV.
-Test randomly removed different proportions (5%~95%) of the actual connectome, Fig. 3, C-D**
+**V. Test randomly removed different proportions (5%~95%) of the actual connectome, Fig. 3, C-D**
 We randomly removed different proportions (5%~95%) of the actual connectome and evaluated how well the remaining partial connectome can predict pathological α-Syn transmission, repeating each case 1,000 times for robustness.
 We repeated each more than 1,000 times, but we only took the first 1,000 results for analyses, since there were some cases that couldn't be fit.
 **Run in Matlab:** TestPartialConnectome_RatioFrom5to95 = PFF_TestPartialConnectome_RatioFrom5to95;
 ****
-**V. Test the cases of removing different proportions of the strongest or weakest connections, Fig. 3, E-F**
+**VI.
+Test the cases of removing different proportions of the strongest or weakest connections, Fig. 3, E-F**
 We removed different proportions of the strongest or weakest connections from the connectome.
 **Run in Matlab:**
 TestPartialConnectome_RemoveWeakest = PFF_TestPartialConnectome_RemoveWeakest; (Fig. 3E)
 TestPartialConnectome_RemoveStrongest = PFF_TestPartialConnectome_RemoveStrongest; (Fig. 3F)
 ****
-**VI.
+**VII.
 Gene models of outgoing, incoming, and combined effects, Fig. 4**
 See **Methods** for details.
 **Run in Matlab:**
 TestGenes_Outgoing = PFF_TestGenes_Outgoing;
 TestGenes_Incoming = PFF_TestGenes_Incoming;
 TestGenes_Combined = PFF_TestGenes_Combined;
 ****

-**VII.
+**VIII.
 Robustness test for 500th-ranked-gene for outgoing, incoming, and combined effects, Fig. 6A, Fig. S14**
 In order to ensure that these genes all had robust performance in predicting the spread of pathological α-Syn, we conducted bootstrap analyses for each group’s 500th gene (500th-ranked-gene for the outgoing, incoming, and combined effects were Large, Socs6, and Tbc1d14, respectively) by randomly permuting the elements of the gene expression values for 1,000 times.
 **Run in Matlab:**
 TestGenes_Outgoing_BootstrapFor500th = PFF_TestGenes_Outgoing_BootstrapFor500th;
 TestGenes_Incoming_BootstrapFor500th = PFF_TestGenes_Incoming_BootstrapFor500th;
 TestGenes_Combined_BootstrapFor500th = PFF_TestGenes_Combined_BootstrapFor500th;
 ****

+## Visualization